 - Remove all tape and packaging.
 Lift up the cooktop (on models with standard twin burners) and remove any packing material under it.
-Make sure the standard twin burners are properly seated and level. - Remove plastic film that covers some chrome parts (around oven door, side trim). - Take the accessory pack out of the oven. - Check to be sure that no range parts have come loose during shipping.
+Make sure the standard twin burners are properly seated and level. - Take the accessory pack out of the oven. - Check to be sure that no range parts have come loose during shipping.